What happens when you pair a relatively successful side hustle with smart strategies intended to reduce risk? You've got one heck of a business.

 What is the opposite of this?
 Investing in a well-diversified portfolio so that when one part of the market zigs, the other part of your portfolio will zag.
-For example, good index investing involves purchasing large cap, mid cap, small cap, international stocks, bond index funds.
-You might also wisely consider adding real estate investments, if that is one of your goals.
+For example, good index investing involves purchasing large-cap, mid-cap, small-cap, international stocks, and bond index funds.
+You might also wisely consider adding real estate investments if that is one of your goals.

 Some Speculation is Good

-For anyone who has been a consistent reader on The Physician Philosopher, you know how anti-speculation I am.
-I think taking unmitigated risk is unintelligent.
+For anyone who has been a consistent reader of The Physician Philosopher, you know how anti-speculation I am.
+I think taking unmitigated risks is unintelligent.
 Just take care of the 20% you need to know to get 80% of the results.